ResearchMethods/Onderzoeksplan/research_plan_s4549775.md

 To deploy an IPv10 solution we first need to create an implementation of the spec, as there is currently none available.
 To this end we first design a system that fulfills the requirements of the IPv10 specification draft.
 Then we begin implementing that design, while continually testing that no regressions occur, and we adhere to the spec.

+When we have a working artifact, we can commence with the deployment stage.
+First we need to deliberate with the C&CZ about which part of the network to deploy IPv10 to.
+Ideally it should be a nonessential, but frequently used area, so that we can gather sufficient information without interrupting academic work, in case something goes wrong.
+Then we deploy the IPv10 implementation to this part of the network, and finally we test the subnetwork.

 \begin{center}
 \begin{ganttchart}[
 	vgrid,